Fake competitions are a real problem

 How to enter competitions safely

 Stick to established, UK-registered competition platforms with a track record of published winners and transparent processes.
+Our trust checklist guide walks through eight specific signals to look for, and our best UK competition websites comparison shows what those signals look like in practice.
 At Odds Up, we are a registered UK company with published terms, audited draws, and a winners page.
 Every competition shows its odds upfront and payments are handled securely through Stripe.
-We built the platform to be the kind of competition site we would want to enter ourselves.